 Before I could leave on my grand tour, driving my OWN Landrover all over Natal, peering over the border into three foreign countries including Transkei, an order came through on a DD69 assigning 2nd Lieutenant me and 2nd Lieutenant Les Chrich to Addington Hospital as resident oogkundiges.
 Instead of driving around visiting the odd nun and some okes in uniform at Zululand hospitals, I was ordered to move into Addington DQ – doctors quarters – across the road from the nurses res.

 Did you catch that?
 Are you paying attention?
 We soldiers were ordered to live next door to a NURSES RESIDENCE.
-In which six hundred – that’s 600 – nurses in white skirts, silly little white hats and pantihose waited for us to come and service them.
+In which six hundred – that’s 600 – nurses in white skirts, silly little white hats and pantihose waited for us to come and service them under the Definitely Desirable DD69 conditions.
 Their eyes.
-What could we do?
-Orders are orders.
+Focus, you ous!

 It was much like Alfred, Lord Tennyson had predicted:

 Theirs not to reason why,

 Into The smoke-filled Cock and Bottle

 We were each given our own flat.
 Not a room, an apartment.
 Bedroom, kitchen, bathroom and entrance hall.
 High ceilings; Hot and cold running blondes.
 Seriaas.
 Ask Les.
 I shit you not.